KozGrachev/Viral/README.md

 # Viral
 Welcome to Viral!
-A game where you stop the missinformation pandemic...
+A game where you stop a deadly pandemic of misinformation.

 ## Introduction